TAI’s Potential Impact on the Tax Base

 Under the current Pillar One design, only 25% of residual profits is reallocated to market jurisdictions.
 This is a reasonable and modest baseline – but it may not be enough to respond to TAI scenarios.

-We suggest that in a future where economic growth is concentrated to a small set of capital owners globally, a greater share of economic rents may need to be distributed based on proportion of consumption.
+We suggest that in a future where economic growth becomes massively concentrated to few capital owners in a small set of developed countries, a greater share of economic rents may need to be distributed globally based on proportion of consumption.

 We propose that policymakers aligned with BEPS could gradually increase the share of residual profit allocated to market jurisdictions from the most profitable companies.
-Increasing this rate from 25% to 30%, 40%, or even 50% would better counteract the economic power concentration we expect from TAI and ensure the economic gains from AI are distributed widely.
+Increasing this rate from 25% to 30%, 40%, or even 50% would better counteract the economic power concentration we expect from TAI and ensure the economic gains from AI are distributed to a wider range of jurisdictions.

 Policy Modification (Pillar 2): Higher global minimum tax rate

-Pillar Two is a landmark in global tax cooperation, but its 15% minimum rate reflects political compromise more than economic logic.
-It sits well below the OECD average of about 20.2% and beneath the levels in most major economies.
+Pillar Two is a landmark in global tax cooperation, but its 15% minimum rate for the largest and most profitable MNEs reflects political compromise more than economic logic.
+It sits well below the OECD average of about 20.2% for all firms, and beneath the levels in most major economies.
 As a result, it acts as a global floor – serving as the minimum viable taxation rate for global firms.

 Addressing Feasibility Concerns

-Every tax policy expert who has spent time working with BEPS will have deep skepticism about the plausibility of this proposal, and rightfully so.
+Every tax policy expert who has spent time working with the BEPS Inclusive Framework will have deep skepticism about the plausibility of this proposal, and rightfully so.

 In the short term, this iteration of BEPS 2.0 is already stalling out due to non-participation from the Trump administration.